gladly-team/next-firebase-auth/README.md

 **firebaseAdminDefaultCredential**

-When set to true, it passes application default credential to `firebase-admin`'s [`initializeApp`](https://firebase.google.com/docs/admin/setup#initialize-sdk).
+A boolean that when set to true, the application default credential will be passed to `firebase-admin`'s [`initializeApp`](https://firebase.google.com/docs/admin/setup#initialize-sdk).

 **NOTE**: When set to true default credentials will override values passed to `firebaseAdminInitConfig.credential`